cloudbase/garm/doc/database.md

 # Database configuration

 GARM currently supports SQLite3.
-The current implementation of GARM is single server, so it does not make much sense to enable anything else at the moment.
+Support for other stores will be added in the future.

 ```toml
 [database]